elaraproject/elara-labs/research-docs/theoretical/Ideal laser beam divergence.md

 \end{align*}
 $$

 Where the approximation on the second line can be used _if_ the beam expander is located very close to the laser.
-It is also possible to chain several beam expanders t ogether to incrementally expand the size of the beam.
+It is also possible to chain several beam expanders together to incrementally expand the size of the beam.
 And since the ratio $f_2/f_1$ can be made very large by using a lens with a very short focal length as the first lens, it is indeed possible to engineer a beam expander (in theory) with a magnification of $M \geq 1000$. t
 The [Gaussian beam model](https://www.idexot.com/media/wysiwyg/02_Gaussian_Beam_Optics.pdf) describes the divergence of a focused beam over distance.
 It gives the laser beam in terms of the beam waist with: